abinavseelan/introduction-to-redux/README.md

 Repository for the `Introduction to Redux` talk given at Saltside, Bangalore on 11th August, 2017

+## Walkthrough

+A run-down of the talk, the exercises and the solutions are discussed in the [Wiki](https://github.com/abinavseelan/introduction-to-redux/wiki)

 ## Setup Guide

 ### Prerequisites